• Indo-European Languages

 Ireland in 1840.
 Both of these sources are available on the net at the IMSLP site with the Petrie plough whistles given on p.
 267. It's a pdf, so might take a couple of minutes to download.
-Scroll down, it’s the next to the last page in this file).
+Scroll down, it’s the next to the last page in this file.

 Rituals and songs for Blessing the Seed and Charming the Plough have counterparts all across Europe and go back to Pagan times.
 These traditions were always important to people who were dependent on agriculture for their lives and livelihood.

 This page used to be at pierce.yolasite.com/plowsongs but Yola was hacked in November 2011 and they have never been able to repair the damage to their servers so the page has been migrated here.

 © 2007, last updated 1/15/2016, at piereligion.org/plowsongs.html